Johnson, Evinrude, OMC, outboard motor, outboard motor repair, 9.5 hp, date/year of manufacture, water pump, carburetor,

 To Start : The most common setting to start these 9.5 motors are with the twist grip handle turned up counter-clockwise to the neutral stop and with full choke, then after the engine warms up, ease it back clockwise to "shift" position.

-Start in Neutral / Shifting Adjustment : This motor like many has a gear lockout feature where the motor needs to be in neutral or forward to be able to start.
-When in neutral, it limits the RPM of the motor.
+Start in Neutral / Shifting Adjustment : This motor, like many has a gear lockout feature where the motor needs to be in neutral or forward to be able to start.
+When in neutral, the there is a stop that limits the RPM of the motor.
 If it is then shifted into reverse, the peg is in a different location but also is a slightly higher rev limiter in reverse.
 However, you can start it in forward, with no limitation as to RPM.
 If you look at the photo below, the green arrow points to a slotted head screw under a peg on the shifting linkage.
 This screw can be adjusted to act as a bumper stop for the shifting linkage peg.

 Stop Button : As seen in the photo on the left below there is a rubber covered button the size of a 1/2 dollar on front port (RH) side.
 This button just grounds out the ignition, killing the motor.